 LAB MEDIA: Figure 6

 For amino-acid alignments, the program ProtTest is used to determine the selection of best-fit models of amino acid replacements within the data.
-The program lists the models as they are being analyzed and displays a progress bar at the bottom.
+The program lists the models as they are being analyzed and displays the best-fit after completion of the program.

 LAB MEDIA: Figure 8